 - Onion powder: Gives it that authentic ranch dressing taste!

-- Fresh dill: Or 2 tsp dried dill would work.
-Obviously not as good as fresh but you will get desired flavor pretty close.
+- Fresh dill: Or 2 teaspoons of dried dill would work.
+Not as good as fresh herbs but you will get desired flavor pretty close.
+You can also use fresh parsley or fresh chives.

 - Sugar: Sugar offsets acidity and sourness of yogurt a bit.
 You can use maple syrup or honey but I personally love real sugar taste in dressings and salads.